r15i/obsidian-vault/Internet/cheat sheet lab/Firewalls.md

-# Firewall
+## Firewall

-a firewall is a device(witch can be either physical i.e. a separate box on the network edge or logical), that implements access control between networks.
+A firewall, whether physical (a separate network box) or logical (software-based), is a device that implements access control between networks.

-A typical usage of firewall is to protect information on a local trusted network or Intranet,
+### Typical Usage

-usually it also integrates a [[Network Address and Port Translation (Napt)]]
+A common purpose of a firewall is to protect information on a local trusted network or Intranet.
+Additionally, firewalls often integrate [[Network Address and Port Translation (NAPT)]], allowing for better control and security.

-## Type of filters: for packets
+### Types of Filters for Packets

-- Stateless
+- **Stateless**
-- Statefull
+- **Stateful**

-An implementation a used implementation is the [[Linux Firewall]]
+An extensively used implementation is the [[Linux Firewall]].